evsasse/cookie-clicker-react-ts/README.md

 - [ ] Ascend
 - [ ] Mobile

+# Deploy

+- Run `yarn build`, the files will be generated into de `build` folder.

+- Run `yarn gh-pages -d build`, to deploy it to github pages.

 # Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).